How to Find the Right Real Estate Agent for You

-Pay attention to the listing signs in your neighborhood.
-Make a note of the day they go up and when they disappear (or a "sold" banner is slapped on it).
+Pay attention to the for-sale listing signs in and around your neighborhood.
+Make a note of the day they go up and when they disappear or a "sold" banner is slapped on it instead.
 The agent who sells listings the fastest might be better for you than the agent with the largest number of "for sale" signs.
 Results speak volumes.

-Real estate agents run real estate ads for two purposes.
-The first is to sell specific real estate.
-The second is to promote the real estate agent.
-Look in your local community newspaper for house ads in your targeted neighborhood.
-Then look up the websites of the agents who are advertising.
+Real estate agents run advertisements for two reasons: They want to sell specific real estate, and they want to promote themselves.
+Look in your local community newspaper for house ads in your targeted neighborhood, then check the websites of the agents who are advertising.
 These agents could be specialists in your neighborhood.

 Ask the Pros for Recommendations